My mother has been diagnosed with Cancer.

 We unpacked our things into a boat and got in as well.
 As the "driver" pushed off with a large stick the water lapped at the side of the boat with only a few splashes coming in.
 The water pooled at our feet and we were quite happy to make it to the other side.

-This is our scared friends Evani and Elizabeth following us across in a different boat.
 A staff member of Munguluni was there to greet us and take us the rest of the way to the mission.

 Attracting all kinds of attention